maurynickelson/windows-11-stig-remediation-labs/WN11-00-000135/README.md

 After enabling the firewall:

-Tenable was unable to scan the system due to inbound traffic restrictions.
+Tenable was unable to scan the system due to default inbound blocking rules.

-This occurred because default inbound policy blocks unsolicited connections.

-To validate remediation while maintaining security:
+To validate remediation while maintaining security posture:

-- A temporary inbound TCP rule was created for the scanning process
+- A temporary inbound TCP rule was created
-- Limited to required scope/profile
+- Scope was limited to required profile

-This allowed scan validation without broadly weakening firewall policy.

-This demonstrates:

-- Security-first enforcement
-- Operational troubleshooting
-- Controlled rule management
+- Rule was controlled and minimally permissive

+This demonstrated balancing security enforcement with operational scanning requirements.

 ---

 # Evidence

-(Place artifacts inside `/evidence` folder)

-Recommended:

-- Baseline failed audit screenshot
-- Pre-remediation PowerShell output
-- Post-remediation PowerShell output
+Evidence stored in `/evidence` folder:

-- Post-remediation audit screenshot
+- `baseline_failed_audit.png`
-- WN11-00-000135_Baseline_Tenable_Report.pdf
+- `pre_remediation_firewall_status.png`
-- WN11-00-000135_Post-Remediation_Tenable_Report.pdf
+- `post_remediation_firewall_status.png`

 ---